Dutch Become Last In EU To Give Covid Jab - UrduPoint

 Dutch Become Last In EU To Give Covid Jab

-The Dutch government has been under fire for its slow roll-out of the Pfizer/BioNTech vaccine with Prime Minister Mark Rutte admitting this week that he was "really disappointed".
+The government has been under fire for its slow rollout of the Pfizer/BioNTech vaccine with Prime Minister Mark Rutte admitting this week that he was "really disappointed".

-The first person to be inoculated with the jab was 39-year-old nursing home worker Sanna Elkadiri, in a ceremony in the southern town of Veghel attended by top Dutch officials.
+The first person to be inoculated was 39-year-old health worker Sanna Elkadiri, in a ceremony in the southern town of Veghel attended by top Dutch officials.

+"It's very special that I have been able to kick this off.
+And I just hope that soon many others will actually do this with me," Elkadiri told AFP She said she felt "physically normal" after getting the vaccine.

+"If you work in healthcare, you just want to be able to provide your client with full care.
+And that just does not work as it is now," she added.

-Health Minister Hugo de Jonge told reporters it was an "amazing moment".
+Health Minister Hugo de Jonge said it was an "amazing moment" for the Netherlands, despite the slow start.

-"Finally, after ten months in crisis mode, we are beginning to end this crisis here," he said.
+"I understand that there is criticism, that criticism stems from impatience...
+I understand that," de Jonge told AFP.

+"At the same time, I hope that we will also celebrate the triumph of science, all the enormous achievements of healthcare, that we also celebrate that together.

-Frontline hospital staff across the country dealing with Covid-19 patients will be the first to get inoculated on Wednesday.
+" Frontline hospital staff across the country dealing with Covid-19 patients were to be the first inoculated during Wednesday.

 The Netherlands is beginning its vaccination programme nearly two weeks after the first jabs began in the EU on December 27, and almost a month behind Britain.